-Luna Park in Tel Aviv, opposite Ganei Yehoshua (see #3) has a Ferris wheel, bumper cars and rides such as Swan Carousel, Demon Train, Pirate Ship and Top Spin.
-The iSkate rink (see #17) is inside the park.
+Luna Park in Tel Aviv, opposite Ganei Yehoshua (see above) has a Ferris wheel, bumper cars and rides such as Swan Carousel, Demon Train, Pirate Ship and Top Spin.

 Superland in Rishon LeZion has two Ferris wheels, Congo tubing line, teacup ride, carousels, boat rides and a range of roller coasters, some that go through water.

 Shvil Hatapuzim near Hadera is a cross between a nature park and an amusement park.
-Attractions include battery-operated vehicles that kids can drive through the orange orchard; climbing and ropes courses for various ages and abilities; a netted tunnel; miniature golf; mini roller coasters; treehouses; kayaking and pedal boats; an obstacle course; zipline; splash pool; carpentry shop; and mini carwash tunnel.
+Attractions include battery-operated vehicles that kids can drive through the orange orchard; climbing and ropes courses for various ages and abilities; a netted tunnel; miniature golf; mini roller coasters; treehouses; boats; an obstacle course; zipline; splash pool and waterslides (open June-September); carpentry shop; and mini carwash tunnel.

 Kiftzuba on Kibbutz Tzuba near Jerusalem is especially recommended for younger children.
 It has a variety of carousels, trains, a pirate ship, bumper cars, indoor play area, picnic area and plenty of rides for older kids too.